“Tell me, what’s new at Ringling College?”

 In addition to the buildings and new majors, we are excitedly welcoming new faces to the community, including Dr. Peter McAllister, the new Vice President for Academic Affairs and Joe Fig, department head for Fine Arts and Visual Studies, both of whom you will read about in this issue.

 So, can you see what I mean?
 I could literally write an entire book about all that’s happening at Ringling College.
-Lucky for you, you’ve got one in your hands already.
+Lucky for you, you’ve essentially got one in front of you.
 Sit back, relax, and enjoy!